The agency of the future

 I wish that we as a creative agency would have come up with this idea.
 It’s design thinking at its best, for several reasons:

-2. it uses insights from behavioral economics.
-Instead of trying to convince people to save more through campaigning, they designed the product in such a way that the desired saving behavior is triggered in an unconcious and automatic way.
+2. it uses insights from behavioural economics.
+Instead of trying to convince people to save more through campaigning, they designed the product in such a way that the desired saving behaviour is triggered in an unconscious and automatic way.
 Behavioral economists call this ‘choice architecture’.

 3. it’s service design: They baked a service into the product that is so valuable that it’s actually worth switching banks for.